What’s best: When to buy a new car vs. repair

 3 tips to make your car last longer

 Are you trying to squeeze some extra life out of your current car?
-Rather than rush to the dealer to buy a new one, there are a few simple steps to follow to feel good when you start up your current engine.
+Rather than rush to the dealer, there are a few simple car care steps to keep your car moving.

-2. Pay attention to alerts.
-Sure, that check engine light might seem like an annoyance, but it’s trying to tell you something.
+- Pay attention to alerts: Sure, that check engine light might seem like an annoyance, but it’s trying to tell you something.
 When your car’s system issues a warning, don’t delay — go get it checked out by an expert.

-3. Give it a new shine.
-Cosmetic clean-up can do a lot.
+- Give it a new shine: Cosmetic clean-up can do a lot.
 Degen points out that paying for a good detail of your old car can make a significant difference.
 “It really does something for you psychologically,” he says.
 “Just getting into a car that looks clean and smells clean can make you think twice about the immediate need for a new one.”

 The bottom line

 Cars don’t last forever.
-If you’ve exhausted every repair to keep your vehicle running, it may be time to start shopping.
+If you’re considering when to buy a new car versus repair an old one, start by comparing the costs of each option.
+If you’ve invested a great deal of money and exhausted every repair to keep your vehicle running, it may be time to start shopping.
 But before you do, there is some good news: You might be able to get a good chunk of cash to help cover part of your replacement.

 “Even older used cars with higher mileage are still getting record trade-in value,” Degen says.
 “So, that old jalopy that you have might be worth a lot more than you think it is.”